Classics Spring Break Away

 Spend your Spring Break in Athens, Greece!

 In Spring 2017, Dr. K.A.
-Rask will be teaching CLSX 185: Cult and Cosmos in Ancient Athens, which meets the Faith and Reason Theme Area requirement.
+Rask taught CLSX 185: Cult and Cosmos in Ancient Athens, which meets the Faith and Reason Theme Area requirement.
 This course explores the archaeological remains relating to the religious and philosophical life of ancient Athenians.
 It provides an archaeological and religious overview of the city, from the Iron Age to the Late Roman period.
-As a student, you will investigate Athenian topography and monuments, with special attention given to its varied shrines, sanctuaries, and rituals.
+Students investigate Athenian topography and monuments, with special attention given to its varied shrines, sanctuaries, and rituals.
 In addition, you will reflect on the connection between the religious life of the city and the ideas of its most famous philosophers.

 Classroom lectures, discussions, and projects will be augmented by a week's visit to Athens and Attica.
-You will:
+Students:

 - visit the major sites and museums in Athens;

 - study the material culture and topography of Athens in person, rather than through the visual media of Powerpoint presentations and textbooks;

 - develop an appreciation for the religious landscape of Attica by hiking through the region;

 - understand the urban map of shrines by walking through the preserved streets;